Sonicrida/web-dev-career-tips-and-tricks/README.md

 Another great tool for hosting static sites for free with a slick command line interface
 * **[Digital Ocean](https://www.digitalocean.com/)**
 This is a more traditional VPS host and my go to when I need more control over what I'm hosting.
 They don't have a free plan but the cheapest is $5 (a cup of coffee) so the pricing is definitely reasonable.
 It's a quick and easy way to spin up a vitual machine.
 They have a ton of presets as well so you can be one click away from having the stack of your choice live and running on a linxu distro.

+---

+*The format I'm using is definitely inspired by [Mark Erikson's](https://twitter.com/acemarke) repo, [React/Redux Links](https://github.com/markerikson/react-redux-links) which is the best of any of these link compilation repos that I have seen* :fire: